- under the influence of any other drug or combination of drugs to a point that leaves the driver incapable of driving safely;

 In some Illinois cases, the testimony of the arresting officer as to the presence of drugs due to the smell of a defendant’s breath has been insufficient for a conviction, without more supporting evidence.
 (People v.
 Allen, 375 Ill.
 App.
 3d 810 (2007).
 However, in other cases, the courts have accepted the testimony of the arresting officer alone; although usually the officer also describes physical signs of the driver’s impairment.
 In order to avoid giving the prosecution evidence to use against you, as a driver, you should never admit to having smoked marijuana or used any other kind of drug prior to driving, even if you think the drug is out of your system.
 An admission can be supporting evidence to a police officer’s testimony that he or she smelled drugs on your breath.

 An Illinois DUI Defense Attorney will Help You Today

 The penalties for drugged DUI are the same as for an alcohol DUI.
 First and second offenses are typically charged as misdemeanors with possible prison terms of up to one year; while third and subsequent offenses are felonies, with possible prison terms of up to three years.
 There are also additional penalty enhancements depending on the facts of a particular case.
 Additionally, Illinois’ implied consent law would apply, and a driver would automatically have his or her license suspended for refusing to take or complete a sobriety test, or for failing one.

-It is of the utmost importance to have an attorney on your side when facing DUI charges.
+It is of the utmost importance to have an attorney on your side when facing DUI charges in Lake County or DUI charges in Cook County.
 Contact Steven Goldman today for experienced legal representation in your case.